Aphrontos/Euclidean-Orchard/README.md

 # A Representation of Euler's Sieve

 ## Description
 Euler's sieve is an algorithm that marks composite numbers only once.
+This program generates a representation of the alogrithm.
+The x-axis represent the integer number line, while the y-axis represent the passes the algorithm takes dictated by the primes.

+# Legend

+* \#47EF91
+  The algorithm marks that number at that pass
+* \#184646
+  The algorithm has not
+* \#FF0000
+  The primes

 ## Motivation
 I just felt curious what will happen and how it would look like.